excellalabs/xluhco/README.md

 * Google Analytics, written into the page from the server side response, that includes tracking links.
 * An automatic redirect using a callback from the Google Analytics event posting.

 Would you like us to expound more on any of these explanations?
-Please [submit an issue](http://github.com/excellalabs/xluhco/issues/new) and we'll be happy to answer the question!
+Please [submit an issue](http://github.com/excellalabs/xluhco/issues/new) with your question and we'll be happy to answer it!

 ## Lessons We've Learned So Far